dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 ```

-finally to test the difference we deploy pods with the amicontained image.
+Finally, to test the differences, we deploy pods with the `amicontained` image, an useful container image for Seccomp analysis taht I found parsing [kodekloud notes](https://notes.kodekloud.com/docs/Certified-Kubernetes-Security-Specialist-CKS/System-Hardening/Implement-Seccomp-in-Kubernetes).

 ```yaml